0x3C-0x3E/brainfuck_interpreter/README.md

 ## How it works

+IR stands for intermediate representation and describes a intermediate step especially in compliers, where the source code has been paresed and an AST has been constructed but there are no direct machine code instruction written.
-Brainfuck is a relatively simple language that only has a few keywords.
-And if for example the '+' operation gets called a lot of times, we can collapse these instructions down into a single operation in an IR step.
+I use an IR step only for doing optimisation because Brainfuck is a relatively simple language that only has a few keywords.
+So if for example the '+' operation gets called a lot of times, we can collapse these instructions down into a single operation.